 Shared print

-Shared print is a movement in which libraries work together on a coordinated, community-wide effort to preserve print collections through collective action.
-Today a variety of partnerships and collaborations house, manage, and provide access to physical collections.
-CRL works to support the diverse efforts of these collective efforts for our members and the needs of the larger library community.
+Shared print is a collective action in which libraries work together on a coordinated, community-wide effort to preserve print collections.
+Today, a variety of partnerships and collaborations are actively managing and providing access to physical collections.
+CRL is proud to support these diverse efforts, helping our members and the larger library community preserve and share valuable print materials.

-• Supporting the PAN Forum.
-A biannual meeting that shares information, expertise and best practices on the strategic management of print holdings.
+- Hosting the PAN Forum, a biannual meeting to share information and best practices on managing print holdings.

-• Building the JSTOR print archive by assembling a collection of JSTOR archive journal volumes in print form for the use of CRL library members.
+- Building the JSTOR print archive by collecting JSTOR archive journal volumes in print for CRL members.

-If you have any questions about shared print, reach out using our contact form.
+If you have any questions about shared print, feel free to reach out to us using our contact form.
+We're here to help!

 Print Archive Network Forum (PAN)